 - In 2001, an additional one percent was added to create the Tourism Product Development Fund, dedicated to funding new tourism products to generate more overnight hotel stays to create a an even stronger economic impact for the community.

-- In 2015, the occupancy tax was increased from four to six percent with one and a half percent dedicated to funding the Tourism Product Development Fund, awarding $44 million of occupancy tax revenue to 39 projects since its inception in 2001.
-Twenty-two million dollars has been awarded to City of Asheville-owned projects.
+- In 2015, the occupancy tax was increased from four to six percent with one and a half percent dedicated to funding the Tourism Product Development Fund, awarding $44 million of occupancy tax revenue to 39 projects since its inception in 2001 — about half of that awarded to City of Asheville-owned projects.

-- Visitors spend $2 billion at local businesses in Buncombe County each year (those businesses buy goods, plus services, from other local businesses resulting in a total economic impact of $3.1 billion).
+- Visitors spend $2.2 billion at local businesses in Buncombe County each year.
+In turn, those businesses buy goods and services from other local businesses resulting in a total economic impact of $3.3 billion.